Assessment

 2. Summative assessments

 Summative assessments are the most commonly known (and used) type of assessment.
-These types of evaluations typically happen after a few lessons or at the end of a unit.
+These evaluations typically happen after a few lessons or at the end of a unit.
 Whereas formative assessments are usually ungraded, summative assessments traditionally receive a numerical or letter grade.
 Here are a few more ways in which summative assessments differ from formative checks:

 • Given at the end of a chapter or unit, not during a lesson